 Collaborative marketing models for New England farms

 New England farmers and community-based organizations are working collaboratively to aggregate and market products from multiple farms through online farmers markets, multi-farm Community Supported Agriculture (CSA) programs, food hubs and farm stores and stands.
 These models have the potential to increase convenience, choice, and flexibility for customers, potentially expanding market access for small and mid-sized farms.
+See this issue brief in the NH Strategic Plan to learn more about these models.

 • How will changes in different parts of the operation impact their financial viability?